 “You MUST try Pintxos in San Sebastian!”
 You’ll hear it over and over when you arrive, if not before.
+Yet, trying the best Pintxos in San Sebastian also requires a local education as to their origin and importance.

 We are on “the street where everything happens”, according to Gabriella Ranelli, whose apartment we have taken over for the afternoon to try our hand at making Pintxos with a local chef.
 This humble-abode turned Tenedor cooking school is on the same Fermin Calbeton Street that we had previously toured by the way of Pintxos bar-hopping.